Accepting new patients, enroll now!

 Outreach and Community Health Workers (CHWS)

-Outreach staff, led by the Director of Social Work, are immersed in and members of Portland's diverse communities, the homeless community, and the recovery community.
-In coordination with leadership and providers, outreach staff build bridges between GPH and the communities served, facilitating fluid feedback regarding ways to reduce barriers to medical and behavioral health care.
+Outreach staff, led by the Director of Social Work, are actively engaged across Portland and work closely with individuals experiencing homelessness and those in recovery.
+In coordination with leadership and providers, outreach staff build connections between Greater Portland Health (GPH) and the people they serve, sharing feedback to help reduce barriers to medical and behavioral health care.

 Dental